 Performance testing is crucial to be performed before making your website or application live to determine the user experience with the expected number of users.
 By doing so, you can avoid unnecessary downtime and provide expected performance to users.
 The following list includes the fundamental types of performance tests.

-- Stress testing.
 Stress testing is like load testing, however, instead of testing at normal or peak traffic levels, the goal of stress testing is to push the application or website to the breaking point to gain a better understanding of how the system responds and recovers.

-- Volume testing.
 Volume testing tests applications with a specific amount of data to see how the database responds.
 Sometimes this is also known as flood testing.
 These types of tests are useful for scenarios where there are high levels of transactions being made, such as for financial transactions or airlines that take in large volumes of tickets and registrations, for example.

 Who Does Performance Testing?